-The AD7676 is configured to generate and provide the serial data clock SCLK when the EXT/INT pin is held LOW.
-The AD7676 also generates a SYNC signal to indicate to the host when the serial data is valid.
+The AD7675 is configured to generate and provide the serial data clock SCLK when the EXT/INT pin is held low.
+The AD7675 also generates a SYNC signal to indicate to the host when the serial data is valid.
 The serial clock SCLK and the SYNC signal can be inverted if desired.
-The output data is valid on both the rising and falling edges of the data clock.
-Depending on RDC/SDIN input, the data can be read after each conversion or during the following conversion.
-Figures 17 and 18 show the detailed timing diagrams of these two modes.
+The output data is valid on both the rising and falling edge of the data clock.
+Depending on RDC/SDIN input, the data can be read after each conversion, or during the following conversion.
+Figure 17 and Figure 18 show the detailed timing diagrams of these two modes.

-Usually, because the AD7676 has a longer acquisition phase than the conversion phase, the data is read immediately after conversion.
+Usually, because the AD7675 has a longer acquisition phase than the conversion phase, the data is read immediately after conversion.
 That makes the mode master, read after conversion, the most recommended serial mode when it can be used.

 Figure 17.
-Master Serial Data Timing for Reading (Read after Conversion)
+Master Serial Data Timing for Reading (Read after Convert)

 Figure 18.
-Master Serial Data Timing for Reading (Read Previous Conversion during Conversion)
+Master Serial Data Timing for Reading (Read Previous Conversion during Convert)

-In Read-after-Conversion Mode, unlike in other modes, it should be noted that the signal BUSY returns LOW after the 16 data bits are pulsed out and not at the end of the conversion phase, which results in a longer BUSY width.
+In read-after-conversion mode, unlike in other modes, it should be noted that the signal BUSY returns low after the 16 data bits are pulsed out and not at the end of the conversion phase, which results in a longer BUSY width.

-In Read-during-Conversion Mode, the serial clock and data toggle at appropriate instances, which minimizes potential feed-through between digital activity and the critical conversion decisions.
+In read-during-conversion mode, the serial clock and data toggle at appropriate instances, which minimizes potential feedthrough between digital activity and the critical conversion decisions.